Carline, George R.

 He did archaeological work on the 1925-6 excavations at Fayum in Egypt with Gertrude Caton-Thompson and William Flinders Petrie, and anthropological field work in South Africa in 1929.

-Carline became curator of the Bankfield Museum, Halifax, Yorkshire in 1926 where he worked on the costume collections and an ethnographic gallery.
+Carline became curator of the Bankfield Museum, Halifax, Yorkshire in 1926 where he worked on the and an ethnographic gallery.
 He remained in post until his death in 1932 aged 47.

 He is buried in a family plot in Sunningwell, Oxfordshire.
 See sources below for information on Carline family history and genealogy.